—THE 2023 PROGRAMS: FLAGSHIP & VIRTUAL—

 This virtual program has a fee of USD $600.

 Financial aid will be available to cover part of the tuition on a need basis.
 If your enrollment depends on financial aid, please apply and let us know your needs in your application.
 We will work it out.
+NOBODY WILL BE TURNED AWAY FOR LACK OF FUNDS.
 Please note, if you are able to pay full tuition or more, you will make it possible for those who cannot afford full tuition to attend, which will strengthen your cohort.

 —WHO IS ELIGIBLE?—